 Tae Kwon Do Injury

-Martial arts is becoming an increasingly popular sport among people of all ages and abilities.
+Tae Kwon Do and other Martial arts are becoming an increasingly popular sport among people of all ages and abilities.
 An information spread will be developed in the coming months about the injuries associated with Tae Kwon Do (TKD) and how to best prepare yourself for participating in the art.
-While the articles will be focussing on TKD, the concepts involved and its impact on the body can be transferred to other martial arts, as can the physiotherapy treatment.
+While the articles will be focussing on TKD injuries, the concepts involved and its impact on the body can be transferred to other martial arts, as can the physiotherapy treatment.

 TKD is a Korean martial art that uses various parts of the body in physical combat for self-defence.
 Students use their arms and legs to strike an opponent in a variety of quick, powerful kicks and punches.
-There are 3 main components of TKD;
+TKD has 3 main components;

 - Poomsae: sets of specific techniques that a student performs to demonstrate the various attacking and defensive moves.